 is to perform "the perfect volleyball passing form", but

-players often don’t have enough time to perform that perfect passing
+players often do not have enough time to perform "the perfect passing

 That is the reason why volleyball players

 have to learn to pass